mongodb/mongodbatlas-cloudformation-resources/cdk/cdk-resources/cloud-provider-snapshot-restore-jobs/README.md

 ## Feedback

-This library is auto-generated and published to all supported programming languages by the [cdklabs/cdk-cloudformation] project based on the API schema published for `MongoDB::Atlas::Cluster`.
+This library is auto-generated and published to all supported programming languages by the [cdklabs/cdk-cloudformation] project based on the API schema published for `MongoDB::Atlas::CloudProviderSnapshotRestoreJobs`.

-* Issues related to this generated library should be [reported here](https://github.com/cdklabs/cdk-cloudformation/issues/new?title=Issue+with+%40cdk-cloudformation%2Fmongodb-atlas-cluster+v1.0.0).
+* Issues related to this generated library should be [reported here](https://github.com/cdklabs/cdk-cloudformation/issues/new?title=Issue+with+%40cdk-cloudformation%2Fmongodb-atlas-cloudprovidersnapshotrestorejobs+v1.0.0).
-* Issues related to `{completeTypeName}` should be reported to the [publisher](undefined).
+* Issues related to `MongoDB::Atlas::CloudProviderSnapshotRestoreJobs` should be reported to the [publisher](undefined).

 [cdklabs/cdk-cloudformation]: https://github.com/cdklabs/cdk-cloudformation